apache/incubator-brooklyn/docs/use/guide/management/index.md

 This configuration could look like:

 {% highlight properties %}
-brooklyn.webconsole.security.explicit.users=admin
-brooklyn.webconsole.security.explicit.user.admin.password=password
+brooklyn.webconsole.security.users=admin
+brooklyn.webconsole.security.user.admin.password=password
 {% endhighlight %}

 The `users` line should contain a comma-separated list.
 The special value `*` is accepted to permit all users.
-If no values are specified at all the above setting (`admin`/`password`) is used by default.

-If not using the web console, you should specify `brooklyn.webconsole.security.provider=brooklyn.rest.security.provider.BlackholeSecurityProvider` to prevent inadvertant logins.
+If not using the web console, you can specify `brooklyn.webconsole.security.provider=brooklyn.rest.security.provider.BlackholeSecurityProvider` to prevent inadvertant logins.
 During dev/test you can specify `brooklyn.webconsole.security.provider=brooklyn.rest.security.provider.AnyoneSecurityProvider`
 to allow logins with no credentials.